ArgenbWrite/Short-Fiction/ShieldedDeception.md

 “Isn’t it great?” the father asks their young daughter.

-“Yes, I love it daddy!” the girl says with excitement, jumping and clapping her hands together.
+“Yes, I love it daddy!”
+The girl says with excitement, jumping and clapping her hands together.
 She runs to the living room and her eyes meet the doll’s.

-“Look daddy!” she shouts.
+### “Look daddy!” she shouts.
 “A dolly!”

 She runs to it and picks it up, holding it tight, closing her eyes and smiling wide.
 She was clearly filled with joy.